 Although there is some seating on board, The Matthew is best suited to informal, standing events.

 The Matthew is available for private hire from Tuesday to Sunday, between April and early November.
 Please be aware that we are closed on Mondays and throughout our maintenance period, from December until March.

 We use a number of local caterers to provide everything from finger buffets and nibbles to traditional fish and chips delivered straight to the ship while you’re on board.
-We have a fully licensed bar on board and our drinks are supplied by the notable Averys of Bristol wine merchants and Somerset-based Butcombe Brewery.
-We cannot offer corkage options and drinks must be consumed on board.
+We have a fully licensed bar on board and our drinks are supplied by the notable Averys of Bristol wine merchants and the Somerset-based Butcombe Brewery.
+We cannot offer corkage options and all drinks purchased must be consumed on board.